Top 5 cruises from the UK

 2. Island-hopping cruises, West HighlandsScotland’s west coast is littered with islands, be they tiny rocky outcrops populated by puffins or larger archipelagos offering safe harbours crowned by rows of pastel-coloured houses.
 The best small ship cruises in the UK float between fishing villages and hideaway bays – hopping between islands in search of wildlife, whisky and warm Highland welcomes.

-Our top trip: Hebrides cruise – the Sounds of Mull, Luing, Jura and Shuna
+Our top trip: Hebrides cruise – Mull, Islay, Luing, Jura and Shuna

 See all our trips: Scotland small ship cruising holidays